a11to1n3/PHeatPruner/README.md

   a trained model.
 PHeatPruner offers a model-agnostic pre-filtering step suitable for both UEA Archive tasks and generic LimeSoDa applications.

-In our experiments on the UEA Archive as well as on internal LimeSoDa tabular benchmarks, we found that applying PHeatPruner before these methods reduced feature counts by 20–40% while maintaining or improving predictive accuracy.
+In practice, running PHeatPruner prior to these methods decreases the number of variables they must examine.
+This often speeds up downstream feature selection without reducing predictive performance.

 ## Note
 - Persistent Homology: The pruning threshold is selected from the longest persistent feature in the data rather than relying on heuristics.